cloneofsimo/paint-with-words-sd/README.md

 For example,
 > {(7, 9, 182): "aurora,0.5,-1",(136, 178, 92): "full moon,1.5,-1",(51, 193, 217): "mountains,0.4,-1",(61, 163, 35): "a half-frozen lake,0.3,-1",(89, 102, 255): "boat,2.0,2077",}

+### Color contenet extraction
-One can expand the "Color content option".
+One can extract the color content from "Segmentation map" by expanding the "Color content option".
-Press the button "Extract color content" to extract the unique color of images,
+Press the button "Extract color content" to extract the unique color of images.

 <!-- #region -->
 <p align="center">